Ahmadjajja/Web_Designing_Crash_Course_A/README.md

 ﻿# Welcome to the Web Designing class repository!

 This repository has been created to provide you with practical examples of the concepts covered in each class.
-Our goal is to help you better understand the theoretical concepts by providing you with real-world scenarios and code samples.
+Our goal is to help you better understand the theoretical concepts by providing you with real-world scenarios and code samples. <br />
 ![Alt Text](https://drive.google.com/uc?export=view&id=1mk74FAuwqGLdw4B3OkR-gGIgdEcZwBY-)<br />

 ## Why Use This Repository?